majguo/azure-docs/articles/openshift/howto-integrate-aad-oidc.md

 ---
-title: Integrate your Open Liberty application with Azure Active Directory OpenID Connect
+title: Integrate your Liberty application with Azure Active Directory OpenID Connect
-description: Integrate your Open Liberty application with Azure Active Directory OpenID Connect.
+description: Integrate your Liberty application with Azure Active Directory OpenID Connect.
 author: jiangma
 ms.author: jiangma
 ms.service: container-service
 ms.topic: conceptual
 ms.date: 07/07/2020
-keywords: java, jakartaee, javaee, open-liberty, aro, openshift, red hat, aad, oidc-client
+keywords: java, jakartaee, javaee, open-liberty, websphere-liberty, aro, openshift, red hat, aad, oidc-client
 ---

-# Integrate your Open Liberty application with Azure Active Directory OpenID Connect
+# Integrate your Liberty application with Azure Active Directory OpenID Connect

-In this guide, you will integrate your Open Liberty application with Azure Active Directory OpenID Connect for security.
-The Open Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
+In this guide, you will integrate your Liberty application with Azure Active Directory OpenID Connect for security.
+The Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
 You learn how to:
 > [!div class="checklist"]
+>
 > * Set up Azure Active Directory
 > * Prepare your application
 > * Prepare application image